 For more information, view the Fiscal Year (FY) 2020 to 2024 Five-Year Consolidated Plan and Amended FY 2020 Annual Action Plan (PDF).

 Annual Action Plan

-The Annual Action Plan serves as the planning document for addressing overall community development and housing needs that will utilize the annual entitlements of CDBG funding available to the City for a specific 12-month period (September 1, 2021, to August 31, 2022, for the 2021 Amended Plan, and September 1, 2022, to August 31, 2023, for the 2022 Proposed Action Plan)
+The Annual Action Plan serves as the planning document for addressing overall community development and housing needs that will utilize the annual entitlement of CDBG funding available to the City for the specific 12 month period of September 1, 2022 to August 31, 2023.

 All Community Development Block Grant activities address the housing, job and non-housing community development needs of low-income citizens.
 Housing needs include emergency housing repairs, transitional housing for the homeless and rental housing rehabilitation.
 Non-housing community development needs include public facilities, public services, economic development, and public improvements.